Malli Modalaindi: Plot

 Vikram, a self-centred man and chef by profession, has a troublesome marriage with Nisha.
 He was unable to give time to his wife and cannot bear the torture any longer.
 Nisha asks for a divorce and is supported by Vikram.
-After the divorce, Vikram gets attracted to Pavithra, who is Nisha's lawyer.
-He enrolls the services of Pavithra's new company, Reset, a matrimonial platform for divorcees.
+After the divorce, Vikram feels attracted to Pavithra, who is Nisha's lawyer.
+He enrolls the services of Pavithra's new company, Reset, a matrimonial platform for divorcées.
 Vikram and Pavithra spend time together, slowly falling in love with each other.
-Pavithra introduces Vikram to her parents, hoping to get married to him.
+Pavithra introduces Vikram to her parents, hoping to marry him.
 But Vikram faints at that moment and is rushed to the hospital.

 Vikram still thinks that he is not ready for another marriage, yet.
 He remembers his marital problems with Nisha, and shares them with Pavithra.
 Pavithra assures him that she will not rush things with him, and will only get married, when he feels ready.
-Later, Nisha tells Vikram that she is getting married soon.
+Later, Nisha tells Vikram that she will soon get married.
 Vikram attends her engagement.
 Vaishnavi, Vikram's friend, kisses him during the ceremony and tells him that she wants to be with him, which is seen by Pavithra.
 Vikram soon realizes that Pavithra is the right person for him.
 However, Vaishnavi, upset with Vikram, reunites with her ex-boyfriend.

 Pavithra sends a video clip to Vikram, stating that she is going through a register marriage.
 Vikram goes to the marriage registry to stop the wedding, however, in a hilarious turn of events, it is revealed that it was just a prank played by Pavithra to test Vikram, to know if he is ready to get married, again.
-After coming to a understanding between each other, the two get married at the registry and share a happy life together.
+After coming to an understanding between each other, the two get married at the registry and share a happy life together.